geopm/geopm/service/docs/source/overview.rst

    directly to ``libgeopm.so.2`` at compile time.
 3. The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.
-4. The ``GEOPM_CTL_LOCAL`` environment variable must be set which generates a unique report file per host node over which the non-MPI application is run.
+4. The ``GEOPM_CTL_LOCAL`` environment variable must be set which disables all intra-node MPI communication between the controllers on each node, thereby generating a unique report file per host node over which the non-MPI application processes are launched.

 Beyond generating a report YAML file, we also show three of the optional GEOPM Runtime features.
 The first is creating a CSV trace file using